 I don’t necessarily agree with liberals, but I would be willing to sit down and have a reasonable discussion with them.
 But these ‘conservatives’ are never willing to change their mind even when evidence is presented.
 To be a better conservative, you must have some self-reflection.
 It also applies to liberals, of course, they just seem to be better at it.

-A problem I have with American politics today
+My problem with American politics today

 This criticism I’m about to make is particularly the case of Democrats, although, to a lesser extent, it applies to Republicans too.